 Several good downtown restaurants keep residents well-fed.
 Tucci’s is a short walk from Millennium Park; it’s a delectable gourmet pit stop for modern Italian dishes.
 Manzana Rotisserie Grill and Five Spice have views of the pretty lake from their dining rooms.

 The Willamette Shore Trolley, a vintage railroad with authentic trolley cars, operates along the Willamette River between Lake Oswego and Portland.
 The trolley runs five times per day on weekend days from May to October.
 There are also special runs during Christmas to watch boats and see Christmas light displays.

-Lake Oswego includes 19 neighborhood associations scattered through its environs.
-The $600,000 average home price is expensive compared to the Portland metro, but not the most expensive.
+Lake Oswego includes 24 neighborhood associations scattered throughout its environs.
+The $1,030,500 average home price is expensive compared to the Portland metro.
 The Street of Dreams, a yearly exposition of large luxury homes, has chosen to build in Lake Oswego many times in its 30+ year history.

 First Addition is the Lake Oswego neighborhood just off Highway 43 and around downtown Lake Oswego.
 Cottage Living magazine once named this area one of the best “cottage” communities in the United States.
 Craftsman bungalows and English cottages on large lots were the original structures.
 However, a number of developers and individual homeowners have been purchasing cottages, tearing them down, and then building much larger homes on the expansive lots.
 These infill homes provide the walking access that much of Lake Oswego lacks and more living space versus the small cottages.
 First Addition and the residential areas further south along Highway 43 also contain a number of condos and some apartments.